stelzinga/MF/MGT_99.Legend.md

 This is a Report tailored to the Strengths of the Venture and can be used for Clients, or more generally any Stakeholder.

 ### Monitoring
 The content of Report can lead to a cycle of feedback and follow-up.
 Feedback comes in the form of suggestions for improvements.
 These suggestions are translated into actions and these need to be planned and monitored.
 Planning is done in the Planning cycle of Management, or within Operations if the action is to improve Run or Change.
-In all cases, it is important that any actions determined within a Supervisory Process is closed timely.
+In all cases, it is important that any action determined within a Supervisory Process is closed timely.
 ________________________________________
 ## Tools
 In the above sections we saw what makes up a Venture.
 To aid in managing this complex structure, a Manager can use Tools composed of *Frameworks*, *Procedures* and *Software*.